The Mirror Talks – Reflections on Narcissism #3 July 19, 2009

 If you’ve been close to someone with NPD, you have your own variation of this story.
 If it’s any consolation, you’re not crazy.
 They are.
 Thank you.
 I’m sorry.
 Who would have know how hard it was to say two words.

-The Mirror Talks – Reflections on Narcissism #1-3 are in Categories under Narcissistic Personality Disorder or Tags.
+Read The Mirror Talks – Reflections on Narcissism #3.

 The Mirror Talks – Reflections on Narcissism #1 April 18, 2009